skorokithakis/gr8w8upd8m8/README.md

 That will skip the discovery process, and connect directly.

-`gr8w8upd8m8` uses the `bt-device` utility of `bluez-tools` to disconnect the board at the end, which causes the board to shut off.
+`gr8w8upd8m8` uses the `bluez-test-device` utility of `bluez-utils` to disconnect the board at the end, which causes the board to shut off.
 Pairing it with the OS will allow you to use the front button to reconnect to it and run the script.

 Weight calculation is done by histogramming all values rounded to one decimal digit and picking the most frequent.